devnall/notes/BonMots.md

 * mythopoeia - a narrative genre in modern literature and film where a fictional or artificial mythology is created, e.g. Middle Earth (Tolkein coined the term); also, the making of a myth or myths (but a noun, e.g. "the Silmillarion abounds with mythopoeia")
 * syncretism - fusion or reconciliation (or the attempt at fusing/reconciling) of differing systems of belief, as in philosophy or religion
 * coolth - coolness; the opposite of warmth
-* cavil - to argue of find fault over trivial matters, to nitpick; synonym: quibble
+* cavil - to argue or find fault over trivial matters, to nitpick; synonym: quibble
 * barratry - the act or practice of bringing a groundless lawsuit(s); sale or purchase of positions in church or state; misconduct by a ship's captain or crew resulting in damage to the ship's owner
 * hemodynamics - the study of blood flow
 * capitonym - a word that has different meanings based on if it is capitalized.
 E.G. Jupiter has 79 known moons while Earth has one Moon.
 Or Polish and polish.